Team-2502/Team-2502.github.io/_build/frequentlyAskedProblems.markdown

     * This involves taking a large drillbit nobody cares about and spending a few minutes drilling out the head of the bolt
     * This stops the bolt from grabbing onto one of the things that it is holding
     * This will dull the drillbit pretty badly
-* Make your own head
-    * Take an oscillating tool/dremel/angle grinder/whatever to the head of the bolt and create a slot
-    * Use a flat head screwdriver to unscrew it
 * Something else
     * More tips on [WikiHow](https://www.wikihow.com/Remove-a-Stripped-Screw)